Harvard China Faculty Grant Program

 Hal Scott (HLS) and the Program on International Financial Systems (PIFS) will jointly organize a conference to establish an education event designed to increase the regulatory capacity of middle to senior Central Government and Provincial government regulatory officials involved in China’s financial markets.
 Specifically, the conference will address the growing challenges confronting China’s regulatory and policy makers that arise from China’s economic transition and increasing reliance on market-oriented funding for the real economy.
 Importantly, this conference proposes to analyze not just regulatory and legislative structures, but also regulatory strategy and response with a view to increasing regulatory efficiency.

-Bringing the Ancient DNA Revolution to Chinese Archaeology
+Conference: Bringing the Ancient DNA Revolution to Chinese Archaeology

 Bringing the Ancient DNA Revolution to Chinese Archaeology $40K